BlueAcornInc/aio-commerce-bazaarvoice/docs/installation.md

-# BazaarVoice Integration - MVP Feature Set
+# Bazaarvoice Integration - MVP Feature Set

-This module provides a minimal but functional integration of BazaarVoice as an Out-of-Process Payment Extension (OOPE) using BazaarVoice's Payment Element.
+This module provides a minimal but functional integration of Bazaarvoice as an Out-of-Process Payment Extension (OOPE) using Bazaarvoice's Payment Element.

 ## Features Included in MVP

-1. **BazaarVoice Adobe Commerce Blocks**
+1. **Bazaarvoice Adobe Commerce Blocks**

-   - Leverages BazaarVoice’s [Reviews Display](https://BazaarVoice.com/docs/elements/payment-element) to handle secure, PCI-compliant payment form rendering and submission.
+   - Leverages Bazaarvoice’s [Reviews Display](https://Bazaarvoice.com/docs/elements/payment-element) to handle secure, PCI-compliant payment form rendering and submission.

 2. **Merchant Configutations in Adobe Commerce Admin**
    - Administrative section with basic configuration management and secure setting storage using SaaS and App Builder best practices: